jeanslack/pysplitcue/README.md

 ====

 ## Description

-A easy command line interface for shntool.
+A easy front-end command line interface for **Shntool** and **Cuetools**.
-Small and useful command line program for audio files cue splitting, created for amnesic and daytime people.
-Work with Wav, Flac and Ape audio formats, requires the presence of the '* .cue' file in the same musics tracks directory
+Small command line program for audio files cue splitting, created for amnesic and daytime people.
+Work with Wav, Flac and Ape audio formats, requires the presence of the '* .cue' file in the same musics tracks directory.

 ## License and Copyright

 Copyright © 2010 - 2017 Gianluca Pernigotto
 Author and Developer: Gianluca Pernigotto
 Mail: <jeanlucperni@gmail.com>
 License: GPL3 (see LICENSE file in the docs folder)

 ## Dependencies requires

 - python >=2.6 (no python 3)
-- cuebreakpoints (install cuetools)
+- cuebreakpoints(install cuetools)
 - cueconvert  (install cuetools)
 - cueprint (install cuetools)
 - cuetag.sh  (install cuetools)
 - shnsplit (install shntool).
-- flac (free lossless audio codec)
+- flac
-- monkeys-audio, libmac2, mac (monkey's audio lossless audio codec - binary)
+- monkey's-audio (I've seen it has different names, this depends on the your O.S. - try search: libmac2, mac binaries)
 - wavpack

 ## Use

-EXAMPLE: Unzip the sources tarball of pysplitcue, open a terminal window on its path-name and type: `pysplitcue wav:flac '/dir/mydir/with my cue file and one track wav'`, this split and convert a wav audio file in a flac format.
+**Example:** Unzip the sources tarball of pysplitcue, open a terminal window on its path-name and type: `pysplitcue wav:flac '/dir/mydir/with my cue file and one track wav'`, this split and convert a wav audio file in a flac format.
+Make sure you have the *.cue* file first.

 **Splitting combinations:**